 Just keep in mind that this card comes with a $95 annual fee, and you can only score the current sign-up bonus if you don’t already have an active card in the Sapphire family and haven’t received a new cardmember bonus for any Sapphire card within the past 48 months.

-The Chase Sapphire Preferred recently made big changes that gave this already popular travel credit card even more value.
+The Chase Sapphire Preferred offers several bonus categories that give this already popular travel credit card even more value.

 |Travel booked via Chase||5x points per dollar|

 |Dining (including eligible takeout and delivery)||3x points per dollar|

 |Online grocery purchases (excluding Target, Walmart and wholesale clubs)||3x points per dollar|

 The card now 5x points per dollar spent on travel booked through Chase Ultimate Rewards, 3x points on dining, 2x back on other travel purchases and 1x on everything else.

 Cardholders also enjoy a $50 annual hotel credit that is automatically applied to the first $50 in annual hotel expenses booked through Ultimate Rewards.
 This statement credit essentially reduces the card’s $95 annual fee to only $45.

 Plus, cardmembers will receive a 10% anniversary point boost based on however many points a member earned the prior year.
 For example, if you earned 20,000 points using your Chase Sapphire Preferred, then you would receive 2,000 points on your card anniversary.